-The past few years have seen a fundamental, and presumably permanent, shift in consumer buying behaviour, rapidly expanding eCommerce options, the growth of shopping platforms, marketplaces, and next day delivery.
-This has forced retailers, manufacturers, shippers, and fulfillment partners to completely tear down the old model and shift to a essentially new methods of localized and hyperlocal fulfillment across eCommerce, buy-online/pick up in-store (BOPIS) or in-store purchasing.
+The past few years have seen a fundamental, and presumably permanent, shift in consumer buying behavior, rapidly expanding e-commerce options, the growth of shopping platforms, marketplaces, and next-day delivery.
+This has forced retailers, manufacturers, shippers, and fulfillment partners to completely tear down the old model and shift to essentially new methods of localized and hyperlocal fulfillment across eCommerce, buy-online/pick up in-store (BOPIS), or in-store purchasing.
 This new model of fulfillment, however, comes with a series of challenges.

 This has had a huge impact on how today’s supply chain fulfillment strategy works – hence a Localized strategy via Hyperlocal Fulfillment.

 What is Localized Fulfillment?

 As of late, today’s eCommerce fulfillment market has been hampered by 5 major factors: